ultraviolet-1986/patina/README.md

 ```

 The following commands help the user manage their session more efficiently.
 Note
-that the user must be operating on a `systemd` environment.
+that the user must be operating within a `systemd` environment.

 ```bash
 `p-reboot`           # Prompt the user to reboot their machine.